Creating Mermaid diagrams in markdown using vscode

 Mermaid lets you create diagrams and visualizations using text and code.

 That interests me because Visio is so bad.
 I do use other tools but the flaw with this can oftentimes be that not every organisation I work with permits those tools.
-Here’s a little about it:
+Some details about it:

 • It is a JavaScript based diagramming and charting tool